 Keep in mind simply using witch as a insult does not make an example.
 Calling someone the bride of hell is an insult all its own.
-To add, "bruja" and "strega" can be used as insults in their respective languages (Spanish and Italian) for a mean lady, and are entirely unrelated to those languages' terms for "female dog".
+To add, "bruja" and "strega" can be used as insults in their respective languages (Spanish and Italian) for a mean lady, and bear no resemblance to stronger words.

 Most prevalent in Western Animation.
 See also This Is for Emphasis, Bitch!, which can be used to set up this trope.

 In the English versions (both anime and manga) of Sailor Moon, Lita often used "witch" as an insult.
 Considering it was a Magical Girl show, it could sometimes be taken literally, though.

 In Bakugan New Vestroia English dubbed episode 4, Elfin (Marucho's new guardian) says to Mylene (who has just captured some innocent Bakugan) "Give me back those Bakugan you witch!"

 Ubiquitous in Marvel Comics of the 1970s through the early 1990s.

 One issue of the print comic Nodwick had a scene where the Stupid Good cleric Piffany calls an evil cleric a "word-that-rhymes-with-ditch-but-starts-with-B" before engaging her in battle.
 While the word "witch" was not itself used, this still seems to be the same principle, made Badbutt.